alexwillman/Project1-GNS3-Mid-Size-Company-Network/09-dhcp-configuration.md

 ```
 network: {config: disabled}
 ```
-Then save the file with Crtl+X, then Y, then press enter.
+Then save the file with Ctrl+X, then Y, then press enter.

 ![](images/disablecloudinitimg.PNG)